Socket IO

 Namespaced

-An EzApp's prefix affects the namespacing of subsequent commands. the below io
+An EzApp's prefix affects the namespacing of subsequent commands. the below io instance is under the namespace /users

 - Sample